mnielsen/cognitivemedium/_posts/2019-11-21-carbon-capture-notes.md

 numbers, but keep in mind that they should be taken with a grain of salt, until examined much more closely.

-I must admit, part of the reason I'm inclined to at least be sympathetic toward Carbon Engineering's estimate is that I read lead author (and Carbon Engineering's cofounder) David Keith's book about a different topic, [solar geoengineering](https://www.amazon.com/Climate-Engineering-Boston-Review-Books/dp/0262019825).
+I must admit, part of the reason I'm inclined to be sympathetic toward Carbon Engineering's estimate is that I read lead author (and Carbon Engineering's cofounder) David Keith's book about a different topic, [solar geoengineering](https://www.amazon.com/Climate-Engineering-Boston-Review-Books/dp/0262019825).
 Keith seemed to me to be very honest in the book, carefully describing many of his own uncertainties, the complexities of the problem, and giving charitable explanations of the position of his critics.
 None of that makes him correct, but I'm inclined to believe he's careful, serious, and worth paying attention to.

 An influential [prior study](https://infoscience.epfl.ch/record/200555/files/dac2011.pdf) of DAC came in 2011 from an American
 Physical Society (APS) study.
 The costs estimated were much higher,